ufal/mtmonkey/API.md

 - **process_task** (multiple parameters) – this is used to request a translation, and should return the translated text.
-The internal format of both the request and the response is exactly the same as in the public API (see above for list of parameters).
+The internal format of both the request and the response is exactly the same as in the public API ([see above](#parameters) for list of parameters).

+    - note that the *sourceLang* and *targetLang* parameters are optional and ignored since the XML-RPC worker can only handle one language pair.

 Alternatively, a JSON worker should accept the same requests and produce the same responses as described in the public API.
 The communication channel (XML-RPC or JSON) must be given